mqtthiqs/at-doc/docs/atelier/midi-and-automation.md

 You can configure the MIDI devices in the [Audio and MIDI setup](../atelier/getting-started.md#application-audio-midi-setup).
 In the list of available MIDI devices select all MIDI devices that you want to use to control _Atelier_.
 If you have a MIDI control surface with motorized faders or endless encoders you can select it in **MIDI Output**.
 In this case whenever your change a patch or move a control using the mouse the hardware will reflect the current parameter value.

+!!! note
     If you use _Atelier_ as a plug-in you might need to setup your DAW to forward MIDI messages to the track.

 Once your setup is ready mapping a control is very simple: